Undistraction/cssapi/README.md

 export default api
 ```

-If you call `configureCssApi` with no arguments you will get the default configuration which you can take a look at here: `src/config/defaultConfig.js`.
+If you call `configureCssApi` with no arguments you will get the [default configuration](https://github.com/Undistraction/cssapi/blob/master/src/config/defaultConfig.js)).
 This configuration enables lots of functionality out of the box, but doesn't define any breakpoints.

-Lets take a look at a custom configuration:
+Lets take a look at an example of a custom configuration:

 ```JavaScript
 const breakpoints = [